jhonnymertz/java-wkhtmltopdf-wrapper/README.md

 ------------

 **Output of wkhtmltopdf is being added to resulting pdf** ([Issue #19](https://github.com/jhonnymertz/java-wkhtmltopdf-wrapper/issues/19))
 - Starting from 1.1.10-RELEASE version, there is a method `saveAsDirect(String path)`, which executes wkhtmltopdf passing the `path` as output for wkhtmltopdf, instead of the standard input `-`.
-This saves the results directly to the specified file `path`.
+This saves the results directly to the specified file `path` without handling it with internal stdout.
+**Processes taking longer due to some wkhtmltopdf parameters, such as `window.status`, possibly resulting in timeouts** ([Pull #131](https://github.com/jhonnymertz/java-wkhtmltopdf-wrapper/pull/131))
+- Some parameters may cause wkhtmltopdf think that the page has not loaded and it will wait for longer, causing some internal processes of the library to be blocked.
+To avoid blocking the internal processes of the library, the given timeout (default 10s) was forcibly set to all the internal processes.
+This value can be increased by using `setTimeout(int seconds)`.
+Please refer to the [Timeouts](#timeouts) section for more information.
+- This issue is often caused by developers unfamiliar with wkhtmltopdf features and not related to the library itself.
+If you are experiencing something related, check the command being generated and the parameters you are using.
+Try to remove them one by one to find the one causing the issue.

 **Because this library relies on `wkhtmltopdf`, it does not support concurrent PDF generations.**

 License